andrewgbliss/leetcode/README.md

 # Binary search

 Binary Search is defined as a searching algorithm used in a sorted array by repeatedly dividing the search interval in half.
 The idea of binary search is to use the information that the array is sorted and reduce the time complexity to O(log N).

+Find the middle,
+    if the middle is less than the target then move the left pointer to the middle plus one if the middle is more than the target then move the right pointer to the middle minus one

 # Stack